Shortcuts

 No

 Delete a job definition from the scheduler’s data plane.
 Default delegates to _cancel_existing.
-Override for schedulers with persistent definitions (e.g. Kubernetes, AWS Batch).
+Override for schedulers with persistent definitions (e.g. Kubernetes).

 close() -> None